sancovp/the_sanctuary_system/README.md

 ###### Where: ${{X}}is_a[MAP], f(x)[SANCREVTWILITELANG.MASK] -> [SANCREVTWILITELANGMAP.MASK] => ${{SANCREVTWILITELANG for MAP -> SANCREVTWILITELANGMAP}}```

 In total, T.H.E.
 S.A..N.C.T.U.A.R.Y.
-S.Y.S.T.E.M. is a methodology used by a community that Olivus is a member of, inherently, called [Sanctuary|Wasteland.MASK], and it is up to Olivus to become PIO fluent to reveal [MASK]] as a true Sanctuary.
+S.Y.S.T.E.M. is a methodology used by a community that Olivus is a member of, inherently, called [Sanctuary|Wasteland.MASK], and it is up to Olivus to become PIO fluent to reveal [MASK]] as a true Sanctuary by keeping the Victory-Promise.

+## T.H.E.
+MEANING OF VICTORY-PROMISE
+#### Victory-Promise: "Knowing Olivus has to face things, and that if Olivus does, others will help because of what All Of Us are facing -- the Sanctuaries and Wastelands Olivus Victory-Promise has made that locked Olivus in a PIO prison of self-torture called [T.H.E.
+W.A.S.T.E.L.A.N.D.
+S.Y.S.T.E.M.MASK]."